Jamaican herbal teas are botanical teas made from spices, roots, seeds leaves, barks, and flowers of local plants.

 Mikania mircrantha vine can be found growing just about anywhere in Jamaica so it is easy to make quaco herbal tea.

-Cerassee tea is possibly the most popular of all Jamaican bush teas.
+Cerassee tea is possibly the most popular of all Jamaican herbal teas.
 Why is Cerasee tea so popular?

 It is believed that Cerasse is tea with many benefits.
 These Cerasee tea benefits include a number of vitamins and minerals.